0xPolygon/polygon-docs/docs/tools/dApp-development/common-tools/remix.md

 - Create a file on Remix.
 - Upload a pre-built smart contract into the IDE.
 - Compile the smart contract.
-- Connect the application to the Polygon Amoy Testnet via Metamask.
+- Connect the application to the Polygon Amoy testnet via MetaMask.
 - Deploy the smart contract.
 - Verify the smart contract.